fsharp/fslang-design/FSharp-6.0/FS-1093-additional-conversions.md

 The requirement to make upcasts is surprising and counter-intuitive (though comes with benefits see 'Drawbacks').

-There are several existing techniques in the F# language to reduce the occurence of upcasts and to ensure resulting code is as general as possible.
+There are several existing techniques in the F# language to reduce the occurrence of upcasts and to ensure resulting code is as general as possible.
 These include:

 - Condensation and decondensation of function types each time a function or method value is used,